lakeOpossMC/Drive-By-Sable-Tweaks/README.md

-Drive-By-Sable Tweaks is an addon mod for Drive-By-Wire that changes some block behaviors.
+Drive-By-Sable is a fork Drive-By-Wire that fixes some issues with the original.

-This is done be overriding the original block and item ids to preffer new directional versions.
-After many attempts using other methods, I reached the conclusion that this would be the best way to acheive blockstate based rotation (similar to the rotation states of a vanilla minecraft Lever).
+**DRIVE-BY-WIRE DOES NOT NEED TO BE INSTALLED FOR THIS MOD TO FUNCTION**

 NOTE: There is likely to be bugs that I have not discovered in my testing.
 I'm a beginner dev.

 KNOWN ISSUES:
-- Latest update/beta release method for overriding drivebywire block registers still allows for the original blocks to be obtained through crafting and /give commands.
-- New directional blocks are not craftable as of latest beta release.
-- Previous beta releases caused mouseClicked event handler crash when exiting world and NullPointerException when joining server.
+- MOST issues were fixed in the latest full release up on CurseForge.
+- Block sounds are still not what they should be, working on a fix.
+- Hitboxes still are not the correct shape to match new models.
+- Not happy with Simulated creative tab banner (aesthetic mismatch).
+- Tooltips do not function.
+- Ponders do not function.

 Fixes for these issues are coming in the next beta release.
-Likely will be switching back to the old method for overriding the block ids, BUT in a way that ensures crashes will not be an issue upon exiting the world.
-(This was due to an oversight that caused nepforge to be unable to match the new block facing properties with the old ones upon data cleanup when stopping the client.)
+For now, the mod is stable and accomplishes the original goal.